Why would anyone want to buy I Bonds? Does a guaranteed, annualized interest rate of 6.89% for the until March, 2023 do

-While you may not be a huge fan of the issuer — that would be the U.S. Treasury, a department of the U.S. government — you’re not going to find many safer sources of fixed income.
-After all, the Treasury has the power to create money.
+While you may not be a huge fan of the issuer — that would be the U.S. Treasury, a department of the U.S. government — you cannot find a safer source of fixed income.
+After all, the Treasury has the power to create money and the U.S. dollar still holds prestige as the world’s reserve currency.

 How do you buy these I Bonds?
 It’s not as simple as buying shares of BND or VBTLX from Vanguard, but it’s not terribly complicated, either.

 Why You’re Hearing So Much About I Bonds

 These bonds are not new, but they’re newly enticing.
-You see, the interest rate is tied to one of the U.S. Governments measure of inflation, the CPI-U, and that’s been going nowhere but up in recent months.
+You see, the interest rate is tied to one of the U.S. Governments measure of inflation, the CPI-U, which has been rather high throughout 2022.

-For the same reason that Social Security benefits will receive a 5.9% boost as a cost-of-living adjustment for 2022, I Bonds are now paying more than they have in a long time.
+For the same reason that Social Security benefits will receive a 8.7% boost as a cost-of-living adjustment for 2023, I Bonds have been paying a higher rate than they have in years.

 For the formula and further details on how the interest rate is calculated, see the explanation at Treasury Direct.

-In summary, it’s a combination of a fixed rate (currently 0%) and a variable rate, each of which are updated every six months in November and May.
+In summary, it’s a combination of a fixed rate (recently increased from 0% to 0.4%) and a variable rate, each of which is updated every six months in November and May.
 The fixed rate has been under 1% since May of 2008 and has not been above 2% since 2001.

 Note that the interest for every I Bond ever issued is updated every six months.
-Every I Bond purchased in the first two and a half years these were offered is now paying over 10% annualized for the next six months.
+Every I Bond purchased in the first two and a half years these were offered enjoys a higher fixed rate than those issued more recently, so those currently pay a higher composite rate.

 For a detailed look at the interest rates and how they’ve changed for I bonds issued at any time since 1998, please see this chart from Treasury Direct.
 Plan on zooming in on the table to actually read it; it’s a big one.